 If you see SYSTEM_PTE_MISUSE Blue Screen errors in your Windows computer, you’re far from alone.
 This is a common BSOD error and you can fix SYSTEM_PTE_MISUSE.

 According to Microsoft document, “The SYSTEM_PTE_MISUSE but check has a vale of 0x000000DA.
 This indicates that a page table entry (PTE) routine has been used in an improper way.”

-The Blue Screen error occurs because of the hardware problems, such as incompatible device in your computer.
-One of the possible reasons can be the system file corruption.
+The Blue Screen error occurs because of the hardware problems, such as an incompatible device in your computer.
+One of the possible reasons can be system file corruption.

 But don’t worry.
 You can follow the instructions in this post to fix the error and get your blue screen fixed.

 Try these fixes:

 - Check for virus and malware